Paul Fritz Wiemann: Early life

-Wiemann served with distinction in the Imperial German Army during World War I winning the Iron Cross, second class, and the Hanseatic Cross of Hamburg, both awarded for bravery.
+Wiemann served in the Imperial German Army during World War I winning the Iron Cross, second class, and the Hanseatic Cross of Hamburg, both awarded for bravery.

 After the war, he went back to teaching, first in Stettin, then in Hettstedt from October 1927 in a school for children with disabilities.
 While at Hettstedt, he passed a further teaching exam in March 1929 in Magdeburg.
 On the 1 April 1935, Wiemann moved to the city of Eilenburg to take up the position of Rektor (Headmaster) of the Volkschule called the "Ostschule", where he remained until April 1945.

-In a seminal work on the history of education in Germany, Wiemann was used to exemplify the professional and political progression of the teaching profession in that nation in the 20th century - from the Empire, through the Weimar Republic, Nazi Germany and to the Federal Republic of Germany.
+In a seminal work on the history of education in Germany, Wiemann was used to exemplify the professional and political progression of the teaching profession in that nation in the 20th century – from the Empire, through the Weimar Republic, Nazi Germany and to the Federal Republic of Germany.

-Wiemann married Katharina (Käthe) Ninow on 23 June 1914 and they had three children together - Kurt, Gerda and Ilse.
+Wiemann married Katharina (Käthe) Ninow on 23 June 1914 and they had three children together – Kurt, Gerda and Ilse.